Being children again: Rebuilding in Iraq after ISIL

 Ibtihaj and her colleagues use psychosocial support tools and recreational activities to reduce stress, foster their pupils' resilience and coping, and to build supportive relationships.
 Children draw, play games or participate in sports, or learn how to make things.
 Being able to creatively express themselves, to be children again, they gain back confidence and the ability to build a new life.

 They are also providing catch-up and remedial classes in subjects such as Arabic, English and Math that help children fill the gaps from the missed school years during the ISIL occupation.
 These catch-up classes support their transition back to daily learning during the first new school year.

 War had been their whole reality.
 Now they want to be doctors or teachers

 "The first day I met the children, I asked them: 'What is your plan for the future?'
 They started laughing because the war had been their whole reality.
 But now, when I ask them the same question, they answer: 'I want to become a doctor,' or 'I want to become a teacher,'" Ibtihaj says.

-Ibtihaj was one of the 76 teachers and facilitators trained in psychological and educational support techniques for children affected by the war in West Mosul by People in Need and it’s Alliance2015 partner ACTED, with support of the European Commission’s Humanitarian Aid and Civil Protection department (ECHO).
+Ibtihaj was one of the 76 teachers and facilitators trained in psychosocial and educational support techniques for children affected by the war in West Mosul by People in Need and and it’s Alliance2015 partner ACTED, with support of the European Commission’s Humanitarian Aid and Civil Protection department (ECHO).